Celts to the Creche: Day 9

 died about 660 AD

 On this 9th day of our journey with the Celts to the Creche, we meet St. Winifred of Wales (Grenfrewi in Welsh meaning “radiant or holy Freda”).
+She was an Abbess in Wales and is especially known for having her head cut off by a spurned suitor, but replaced by her uncle.
+Where her head fell off, a well of water came forth.
+People come from all over the world to wash in her well and be cured of their illnesses.

 Her Early Life: According to legend, Winifred (Winefride) was the daughter of a Welsh nobleman, Tyfid ap Eiludd in the area of Flintshire in northern Wales.
 Her mother was Wenlo, a sister of the Welsh St. Bueno.
 From early childhood she had been devout and felt called to devote her life to God.
 Her parents gave her permission to become a nun.